Print

 1. Make the onions.
 In a bowl or jar, combine 1/2 cup vinegar with 1/2 cup water.
 Add the onions, making sure they’re fully submerged; if not, add more liquid.
 Marinate at room temp for at least 30 minutes.
 (After that, keep the onions in an airtight container in the fridge and use within 2 weeks).

 4. Cook the veg.
-Meanwhile, heat 2 tablespoons cooking oil in a large skillet over medium heat and add the mushrooms with a pinch of salt.
+Meanwhile, heat the avocado oil in a large skillet over medium heat and add the mushrooms with a pinch of salt.
 Cook until lightly browned, stirring occasionally, about 8 minutes.
-When the mushrooms are almost done, add 1 cup edamame and cook until it’s heated through for another few minutes.
+When the mushrooms are almost done, add the edamame and cook until it’s heated through for another few minutes.

 5. Make the spicy mayo.
-In a small bowl, stir 1/4 cup mayo with 1 teaspoon soy sauce and enough hot sauce to reach your desired heat level.
+In a small bowl, stir the mayo with enough hot sauce to reach your desired heat level.

 Notes